Why Visit a Developmental Optometrist?

 Children who struggle with basic eye functioning can tire easily in class, which can be incorrectly diagnosed as ADHD.
 They tend to also fall behind in their work and don’t perform to their abilities in reading and writing tasks.

-Harrel Vision Therapy Center helps patients with developmental vision problems and other vision irregularities from Tulsa, Broken Arrow, Oklahoma City, and Fort Smith, AK, in the Oklahoma area enjoy great vision and a higher quality of life.
+Harrel Vision Therapy Center helps patients with developmental vision problems and reduced visual skills from Tulsa, Broken Arrow, Oklahoma City and Fort Smith, AK, in the Oklahoma area enjoy great vision and a higher quality of life.